shinZoro/BillBot/README.md

 ## **Features**

 - Extracts text from invoice images using **Tesseract OCR**.
-- Uses **Open soure model llama-3.3-70b-versatile LLM** to parse extracted text into structured invoice data.
+- Uses **Open soure model llama-3.3-70b-versatile with Groq LLM** to parse extracted text into structured invoice data.
 - Stores invoice details in an SQLite database.
 - Provides an **LLM-powered SQL query generator** to retrieve or modify invoice data.
 - Supports **automatic routing** between image processing and SQL query execution.